yildize/Movie-Cocktail-Project/README.md

 ## Tips
 * You don't have to mix the movies, you can just select a single movie, and find the closest movies to the specified movie.
 In this case slider value won't matter as long as it is greater than zero.
-* Search bar only allows searches of three or more characters.
-So if you are looking for a movie '21' you should search as '21 (' or if you're looking for the movie 'V' then you should search as 'V ('
-* This project is done for educational purposes only, there might be some bugs on the GUI.